apache/nuttx/tools/README.txt

   The test list file is a sequence of build descriptons, one per line.
 One build descriptions consists of two comma separated values.
 For example:

-    stm32f429i-disco/nsh,CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL
+    stm32f429i-disco:nsh,CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL
+    /arm,CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL

-  The first value is the usual configuration description of the form form <board-name>/<configuration-name> and must correspond to a configuration in the nuttx/boards directory.
+  The first value is the usual configuration description of the form
+  <board-name>:<configuration-name> or /<folder-name> and must correspond to a
+  configuration or folder in the nuttx/boards directory.

   The second value is valid name for a toolchain configuration to use when building the configuration.
 The set of valid toolchain configuration names depends on the underlying architecture of the configured board.

-  NOTE: The environment variable APPSDIR should be set to the relative path to the application directory when running this script like:

-    $ export APPSDIR=../apps
+  The prefix '-' can be used to skip a configruation:
+  -stm32f429i-disco/nsh,CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL

 uncrustify.cfg
 --------------